Metascience: Science funding and awards

 Funding information from grant databases and funding acknowledgment sections can be sources of data for scientometrics studies, e.g. for investigating or recognition of the impact of funding entities on the development of science and technology.

 Science communication and public use

-It has been argued that "science has two fundamental attributes that underpin its value as a global public good: that knowledge claims and the evidence on which they are based are made openly available to scrutiny, and that the results of scientific research are communicated promptly and efficiently".
+Science derives its value as a global public good from two attributes: researchers must make knowledge claims and supporting evidence openly available for scrutiny, and they must communicate results promptly and effectively.
 Metascientific research is exploring topics of science communication such as media coverage of science, science journalism and online communication of results by science educators and scientists.
-A study found that the "main incentive academics are offered for using social media is amplification" and that it should be "moving towards an institutional culture that focuses more on how these [or such] platforms can facilitate real engagement with research".
+Research shows that academics view social media primarily for amplifying their work.
+However, institutions should cultivate a culture emphasizing genuine research engagement over mere visibility.
 Science communication may also involve the communication of societal needs, concerns and requests to scientists.

 Alternative metrics tools

 Alternative metrics tools can be used not only for help in assessment (performance and impact) and findability, but also aggregate many of the public discussions about a scientific paper in social media such as reddit, citations on Wikipedia, and reports about the study in the news media which can then in turn be analyzed in metascience or provided and used by related tools.
 In terms of assessment and findability, altmetrics rate publications' performance or impact by the interactions they receive through social media or other online platforms, which can for example be used for sorting recent studies by measured impact, including before other studies are citing them.
 The specific procedures of established altmetrics are not transparent and the used algorithms can not be customized or altered by the user as open source software can.
 A study has described various limitations of altmetrics and points "toward avenues for continued research and development".
 They are also limited in their use as a primary tool for researchers to find received constructive feedback.